Skip to main content

 Outcomes-based rules define what “good” looks like, rather than prescribing a single route to achieve it.

-Being easy to contact is one example discussed in the episode.
+Being easy to contact is one practical example of an outcomes-based rule.

 Organisations can innovate on how they deliver that outcome, while still being accountable for whether customers can actually reach them.